 Pupils progress is shared with parents in end of year reposts, at Parent’s evenings, via the home school books and in Annual Reviews.

 If you would like more information about your child’s progress, please contact your child’s class teacher.
-If you would like more information about pupil progress systems, please contact me directly.
+If you would like more information about pupil progress systems, please contact the Headteacher via the school office.